 A Vision in (Six Different Shades Of) White

 Such a prominent site demanded a notable building, and architects Graham, Anderson, Probst & White delivered.
 Modern in its height and steel-frame construction, the Wrigley Building's facade nonetheless bears the weight of history.
-As a young man, Wrigley visited the World’s Columbian Exposition in 1893 and never forgot the famed White City or its nighttime light displays.
+When Wrigley was just starting his chewing gum company he debuted Juicy Fruit gum at the 1893 World’s Fair, and he never forgot the famed White City or its nighttime light displays.
 Those memories live on in his namesake building.
 Six different shades of gleaming white terra cotta become brighter as the building rises, and its facade is illuminated at night.

 A second tower was commissioned shortly after the completion of the first, presenting a harmonious front to Michigan Avenue.
 The two buildings are linked by a third-floor bridge.
 They’ve been immaculately maintained since completion with regular cleanings to keep them sparkling white.
 A thorough restoration followed the Wrigley Company’s recent sale of the building, and it received official Chicago Landmark status in 2012.